Resources

 Auroras & Blossoms

-Launched in 2019, Auroras & Blossoms is dedicated to promoting positive, uplifting, and inspirational art by adults and teens aged 13-16.
-They publish poetry, poetry-graphy, short stories, six-word stories, paintings, drawings, and photography.
-As a family-friendly journal, they want work with no swear words, dirty words, politics or erotica.
-Submission fees start at $1 per piece.
+Launched in 2019, Auroras & Blossoms is dedicated to promoting positive, uplifting, and inspirational art and creativity.
+They accept short stories, flash fiction, essays, drawings, paintings, photography, and digital art.
+As a family-friendly platform, they want work with no swear words, dirty words, politics or erotica.
+Payment (adults only): ongoing royalties and complimentary copy of publication.
+No simultaneous submissions.
 Reprints are eligible if you own the rights.
+There is no submission fee as of 2023, but they require a small donation if you would like a digital copy of the issue where your work appears.

 Learning English Language Arts with the New York Times